iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 29

-- Warm up the iOpener in the microwave for about thirty seconds.
+- Kick things off by heating up the iOpener for 30 seconds.

-- As you work through the repair, if the iOpener starts to cool down, just pop it back in the microwave for another thirty seconds to keep things toasty.
+- As you move through the repair steps, if the iOpener starts to cool off, just reheat it in the microwave for another 30 seconds whenever needed.

 Tools Used